 1. Rolex Submariner Ref.
 6204

-The reference 6204 is one of the earliest Submariners and represents the foundation of Rolex’s professional dive watch line.
-Introduced at the very beginning of the model’s history, it established the core design principles of legibility, rotating bezel timing, and water resistance that would define every Submariner that followed.
+The 6204 is one of the earliest Submariners and the foundation of Rolex’s professional dive watch program.
+It established the core principles (clear dial, rotating bezel for elapsed time, real water resistance) that every Submariner since has refined rather than replaced.

 Key Specs: